lytc/Neutrino/README.md

 Neutrino
 ========

-A small PHP framework for PHP ~> 5.4
+Neutrino is a PHP 5.4 micro framework that helps you quickly write simple yet powerful web applications and APIs.
+Neutrino is easy to use for both beginners and professionals.

 ## Release infomation
 Neutrino framework release 1.0-dev3